fedidcg/login-element/README.md

 # Open Questions

+- ~Should this be only available for agentic browsers?~
+    - The intuition is that we shouldn't design markup that is only available to agentic browsing because it tends to be hard to develop again and maintain.
 - Can/should developers be able to control whether the `<login>` element is a "semantics only" element (such as `<search>`) so that it can be deployed exclusively in agentic browsers (but not affect regular users?)?
 If so, how?

+# Alternatives Under Consideration

+## Should `<login>` have default rendering?

+`<geolocation>` and `<install>` have a "default rendering" and "controlled" rendering which raises some user comprehension bars.
+We should consider if that would be applicable to `<login>`.

 ## Should `<login>` participate in `<form>` so that it can be used declaratively?